go-air/pal/doc/pal.md

-# pal -- Generic Pointer Analysis Library
+# pal -- Pointer Analysis Library for Go

 ## Goals

-The goal of pal is to provide a library which can be used for differnt analysis intermediate representations for effective pointer analysis for Go.
+The goal of pal is to provide a library which can be effectively used for different kinds of pointer analyses for Go on different intermediate representations for effective pointer analysis.

 ### Effective pointer analysis

 Pointer analysis (PA) is a core dependency of many static analyses, which have different needs, such as

 1. Providing a sound dynamic call graph.
 This in turn has many applications
 	- impact analysis
  	- non-interference analysis
 	- any interprocedural sound analysis
 	- resolving method calls
 1. Identifying possible invalid pointer dereferences.
+1. Proving that nil pointer dereferences or out of bounds panics are impossible.
-1. Linking traditional, memory-unaware, analysis methods to modern use.
+1. Linking traditional numeric, memory-unaware, analysis methods to modern use.
 1. Identifying aliases.

 Unfortunately, PA is often or usually done under global program analysis, as opposed to modularly.
 Tools such as Golang's pointer analysis often requires re-analyzing the standard library.
+Larger projects such as Docker or Kubernetes take even more resources.

 In this project, effective pointer analysis means providing a relatively simple api to meet the most common needs well, and to meet most needs reasonably.

 ### For different Go IRs

-staticcheck has an IR, golang.org/x/tools/go/ssa is a baseline, we are working on (air)[https://github.com/go-air/air].
+staticcheck [6] has an IR, golang.org/x/tools/go/ssa is a baseline, we are working on (air)[https://github.com/go-air/air].
 We would like pal to be retargetable to these different IRs.
 Perhaps it can be used one day for the Go gc compiler IR.

 To be standard, we will start with a golang.org/x/tools/go/ssa implementation.

 ### Out of Scope

-pal does not attempt to model edge cases scenarios in Go, such as correct pointer analysis in the presence of races or unsafe.Pointer usage.
+pal does not attempt to model edge case scenarios in Go, such as correct pointer analysis in the presence of races or unsafe.Pointer usage.

-Rather, pal should provide a small set of basic operations which, taken together, can be used to model a variety of program behaviors while focusing principally on standard usage.
+Rather, pal should provide a small set of basic operations which, taken together, can be used to model a variety of program behaviors while focusing principally on usage for which Go guarantees memory safety.